 I am very pleased with this book.
 It filled a number of gaps I had on the subject.
 Karl Kapp is a professor of instructional technology at Bloomsberg University of Pennsylvania.
 He has also written Winning E-Learning Proposals: The Art of Development and Delivery*, Gadgets, Games and Gizmos for Learning: Tools and Techniques for Transferring Know-How from Boomers to Gamers*, and Learning in 3D: Adding a New Dimension to Enterprise Learning and Collaboration*.

-If you are interest in gamification and games in the classroom, I would strongly recommend this book.
+If you are interested in gamification and games in the classroom, I would strongly recommend this book.

 Plus, when you order through my link, it helps me to continue to offer you lots of free stuff. 🙂 Thank you, in advance for your support!